Please click on the link to be taken to the Employee Forms and Benefits page.

 A copy of the closing statement, the purchase contract, escrow statement, the deed, and any possible addenda or documents that would support your sale price.

-If the change in market value sought on your complaint(s) exceeds $50,000 market value (or $17,500 assessed), by law the BOR must notify the Board of Education for that taxing district
+If the change in market value sought on your complaint(s) exceeds $50,000 market value (or $17,500 assessed), by law the BOR must notify the school district Board of Education for that taxing district.

 January 1 of the tax year for which you filed.